nmocruz/denoblog/posts/deadhorse.md

 ---

-In business and software development, there’s an old saying: “When you discover you're riding a dead horse, the best strategy is to dismount.”
-However, in reality, many organizations don’t recognize the horse is dead—or worse, they refuse to admit it.
-Instead, they try to "fix" the problem using the following ineffective strategies:
+The Dead Horse Theory is a metaphor often used to describe situations where people continue investing effort into something that has already failed.
+Strategically, when an approach, system, or architecture is no longer viable, the best course of action is to abandon it and move forward with a better solution.
+However, many organizations struggle to recognize this and instead engage in counterproductive strategies that only prolong the inevitable failure.

 - **Letting These Riders Lead the Project** – Some team members, whether due to attachment, stubbornness, or fear of change, refuse to acknowledge the architecture’s flaws.
 When they are put in charge of the project, they double down on keeping the broken system alive instead of exploring real solutions.
 This can slow down innovation, discourage necessary changes, and create a culture of resistance that drags the whole company down.